eturkes/PIVOT-docker/README.md

 <!---
-PIVOT-docker - Community-developed Docker container for PIVOT transcriptomics Copyright (C) 2019  Emir Turkes
+pivot-docker - Community-developed Docker container for PIVOT transcriptomics Copyright (C) 2019  Emir Turkes

 This program is free software; you can redistribute it and/or